 Members who played their instruments in school 20 odd years ago and found them gathering dust in the attic – they used to be good, but are rusty;

 Musicians who have only had a few lessons but always wanted to play in an orchestra;

 Experienced musicians who do not want the pressure of other orchestras that require lots of time commitment and practising;

 And many other backgrounds!

 Above all, we want to play music, have fun while we do it, and give back to our community by sharing our music via our performances and concerts.
 We don't turn away musicians based on instrument seat quotas or skill level, and our repertoire ranges from popular classical music to music from films and musicals that caters to all differing levels of skill.

 OUR ETHOS AND MISSION

 Keeping in the spirit of our founding musicians' intentions, NDCO seeks to give musicians the opportunity to play music with others with a no-grades-and-no-auditions policy.
 Our membership structure is flexible, and we offer the option of "pay-as-you-play" payment.
-We do not require upfront commitments.
-We do not hold auditions, and we don't require any grades.
-We do not turn away members no matter how many instruments are in a section.
+We do not require upfront commitments, we do not hold auditions and we don't require any grades.
+We never turn away members no matter how many instruments are in a section.
 We stand by our ethos of inclusivity, mutual respect, consideration, and support for all.

 We offer an outlet for people to experience the joys and challenges of playing in an orchestra, band, or ensemble without having to audition or have grades.
 There is a positive air of enjoyment, friendship, and support in our group, and we all find therapeutic benefit in playing our instruments with likeminded people.
 In 2019, the NDCO became a registered charity to help us further our goals and give music back to our community.